Llandudno (West Shore) Beach Photos

 From Conwy Marina to West Shore, Llandudno

 In the far distance towards Conwy, boats of all kinds rest in the marina, neat and orderly.
-While closer to West Shore Beach, others lie abandoned, sun-bleached, peeling, and discoloured by time.
+While closer to the beach, others lie abandoned, sun-bleached, peeling, and discoloured by time.
 Indeed, they speak of the passing years, of tides and seasons, of stories left untold.

 And finally, further along the curve of West Shore, when the tide retreats, you can walk along the sand towards the magnificent Conwy Castle; its medieval towers rising above the estuary.
 It’s a sight that reminds you how history and landscape intertwine in this corner of Wales.